-Former Liverpool boss Jurgen Klopp set to become Red Bull's global head of soccer
+Former Liverpool boss Jurgen Klopp agrees to become Red Bull's global head of soccer

-Jurgen Klopp signs long-term contract to become Red Bull's new head of global soccer, months after leaving Liverpool; Klopp will be responsible for management over RB Leipzig, Red Bull Salzburg, New York Red Bulls and two clubs in Brazil
+Jurgen Klopp signs long-term contract to become Red Bull's new head of global soccer, months after leaving Liverpool; Klopp will be responsible for management over RB Leipzig, Red Bull Salzburg, New York Red Bulls, two clubs in Brazil and a third-tier Japanese side

 Jurgen Klopp has been announced as the new global head of soccer at Red Bull.